tungs/timecut/README.md

   right: 6, bottom: 30,       // and the right by 6px, and the bottom by 30px
   fps: 30,                    // saves 30 frames for each virtual second
   duration: 20,               // for 20 virtual seconds
-  output: 'video.mp4'         // video.mp4 of the current working directory
-}).then(function () {
+  output: 'video.mp4'         // to video.mp4 of the current working directory }).then(function () {
   console.log('Done!');
 });